github/developer.github.com/content/changes/2014-01-09-preview-the-new-deployments-api.md

 Today we're excited to announce a [Deployments API][docs].
 We ship a lot of software at GitHub: web, mobile, and native.
-For the last few years, we've been driving our deployments from our [ChatOps tooling][chatops], and we've learned a lot.
-The Deployments API is a generalization of what we think is necessary with enough flexibility that we hope our users will be able to start building interesting things around it.
+For the last few years, we've been driving our deployments from our [ChatOps tooling][chatops] and we've learned a lot.
+The Deployments API is a generalization of the approach that we've been taking, and we're really excited to see what our users and integrations start building around it.

 Deployments are a new model in the GitHub ecosystem.
-We don't have any UI components, and deployments are intended to be used exclusively by tooling.
+We don't have any UI components currently, and deployments are intended to be used exclusively by tooling.
+Much like the status API, we won't be doing the actual deployment for you.
+We're hoping to provide consistency across the various type of release processes regardless of what's involved with getting it build or on your servers.

 ## Highlights